btr1975/pod-porter/docs/source/directions/map-structure.rst

 pod-porter Map Structure
 `````````````````````````````````````````````

 * This is the basic structure of a pod-porter map.
-This is what I expect most people to use.
+This is what I expect most people will use.
   It is very similar to a HELM_ chart.